Deep diving: Particular problems associated with deep dives

 Many of these problems are avoided by the use of surface supplied breathing gas, closed diving bells, and saturation diving, at the cost of logistical complexity, reduced maneuverability of the diver, and greater expense.

+Limiting factors

+In ambient pressure diving the work of breathing is a major limitation.
+Carbon dioxide elimination is limited by the capacity of the diver to cycle breathing gas through the lungs, and when this reaches the maximum, carbon dioxide will build up in the tissues and the diver will succumb to acute hypercapnia.
+Work of breathing is affected by breathing gas density, which is a function of the gas mixture and the pressure due to depth.

+In atmospheric pressure diving the limitations include the ability of the diver to bend the joints of the suit under pressure, and for the joints to remain watertight while bending.

 Dealing with depth

 Both equipment and procedures can be adapted to deal with the problems of greater depth.
 Usually the two are combined, as the procedures must be adapted to suit the equipment, and in some cases the equipment is needed to facilitate the procedures.

 Equipment adaptations for deeper diving

 The equipment used for deep diving depends on both the depth and the type of diving.
 Scuba is limited to equipment that can be carried by the diver or is easily deployed by the dive team, while surface-supplied diving equipment can be more extensive, and much of it stays above the water where it is operated by the diving support team.